 Make an Appointment

-The Counseling Center is open from 8 a.m. to 4:30 p.m., M-F, with extended hours available Tuesday.
-Appointments are preferred; walk-ins are rarely available.
+The Counseling Center is open from 8 a.m. to 4:30 p.m., M-F. Appointments are preferred; walk-ins are rarely available.
 Call 319-895-4292, or stop by the front desk at Ebersole to make an appointment.

 You can email us with questions about our services or comments about our website, but we do not schedule appointments via email because email is not considered a confidential communication.
 Additionally, staff members may not check e-mail with regularity or frequency, and do not access email outside of Counseling Center hours.
 For the most timely and confidential communication, or to schedule an appointment, please call the Counseling Center at 319-895-4292.